 Anxiety, depression, fatigue, and poor concentration are signs of B vitamin deficiency.

 B vitamins are needed to provide energy to brain cells and to create neurotransmitters.

-A word of caution: some people report getting too “energized” by taking B vitamin supplements and find it makes them more anxious.
-(35)
+A word of caution: some people report getting too “energized” by taking B vitamin supplements and find that they make them more anxious.

 Inositol was formerly known as vitamin B8 until it was discovered that the body could make its own.